-One of the most common ways a person can be injured in the United States is in an automobile accident.
-Car accidents were responsible for at least 37,000 deaths and a projected 2 million medically consulted injuries in the year 2015.
+One of the most common ways a person can be injured in the United States is in a motor vehicle accident.
+Auto accidents were responsible for at least 37,000 deaths and a projected 2 million medically consulted injuries in the year 2015.
 The National Safety Council had also projected a total of $152 billion of total costs for these accidents including all factors: deaths, injuries, and property damage.
 A car accident can be frightening, costly, and when all the dust has settled, frustrating.
 Car accidents, due to their nature, can cause very serious injuries and property loss.
 Injuries from car accidents can keep a person hospitalized, or coming back for repeat doctor visits.

 Causes of Auto Accidents